 On May 14, 2014, TheAtlantic.com published Youth Radio's report "Some Kids Get Charged Twice For One Crime."
 The piece is part of our yearlong investigation, "Double Charged: The True Cost of Juvenile Justice," which first aired nationally on Marketplace.

 Youth Radio’s feature for The Atlantic highlights the story of Zoe Mathews, the mother of a young man named DeShawn Morris, who was charged with armed robbery in 2010.
 Despite serving his time, and his subsequent murder in July 2012, Zoe is still on-the-hook to pay for the cost of investigation and time served on her deceased son’s behalf.

 “Double Charged: The True Cost of Juvenile Justice” sheds light on policies within the juvenile justice system that require young offenders (and their families) to pay for their own prosecution and incarceration.

-Check out the article, and share with your network via Facebook, Twitter, and Email!
+, and share with your network via Facebook, Twitter, and Email!